Cruise-Approved Biodegradable Urns: What to Expect

 Frequently Asked Questions

-Do cruise lines allow ash-scattering?
+Do all cruise lines allow ash-scattering?

 Where on the ship does it happen?

-Can I use flowers or petals?
+Can I bring flowers or petals?

 What documents should I carry?

-Your biodegradability certificate (download above) plus death & cremation certificates.
-Some lines may ask to view them.
+Biodegradability certificate plus death & cremation certificates.

 Do I need a permit?

-What if the weather is rough or windy?
+What if the weather is rough?

-Respect for the ocean
+Respect for the Ocean

 Need help fast?
 Email hello@pachamamatributes.com with your sail date and ship—our team prioritizes time-sensitive orders.